 Twitch Watch Parties

 Before launching its own platform-wide watch party feature, Amazon Prime was already allowing Twitch communities to come together and watch/react to/discuss movies and TV shows via their Amazon Prime or Prime Video membership.
-Twitch Watch Parties was launched in October 2019, and the company has been "hard at work" on improving the experience for movie fans.
-More info: is at Twitch Watch Parties.
+Twitch Watch Parties was launched in October 2019, and the company has been working to improve the experience for movie fans.
+More info at Twitch Watch Parties.